Medical Laboratory Scientist Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for medical laboratory scientists in Illinois?

-Northwestern Medicine, Rush University Medical Center, University of Chicago Medicine, Advocate Aurora Health, and NorthShore University HealthSystem have each filed H-1B petitions for laboratory science roles in Illinois.
+Northwestern Medicine, Rush University Medical Center, University of Chicago Medicine, Advocate Aurora Health, and NorthShore University HealthSystem have each filed H-1B visa petitions for laboratory science roles in Illinois.
 Large academic medical centers and hospital networks with dedicated HR and legal teams are the most consistent sponsors, as they have established processes for navigating USCIS petitions for clinical laboratory staff.

 Which visa types are most common for medical laboratory scientist roles in Illinois?